 The Mathias Method was developed for anyone and everyone.
 There is a level of training for any fitness and experience level.
 One of the best things about strength training is that we can all get stronger.
 Whether you are sedentary, young, old, disabled, lack confidence or are extremely strong, highly experienced, or a competitive or top level athlete the Mathias Method was made for you.

 Note: If you have an injury or disability, check with your doctor as to what you are able to participate in physically but know that we can all support each other whether we are physically able to participate or not.
 If you believe in changing the world then you are part of the Mathias Method Army.

 Why are there different Levels to the Mathias Method?

-The Mathias Method has different level to accommodate all training levels.
+The Mathias Method has a different level to accommodate all training levels.
 The Mathias Method is simply a system that can be applied to any training style or level, beginner to elite.
-We have used our system to create multiple levels to which anyone can start anytime and progress as they get STRONGer!
+We have used our system to create multiple levels to which anyone can start anytime and progress as they get stronger!
 Each level of the Mathias Method builds upon the previous until it is most optimal to perform the complete Mathias Method Strength System, which is a highly advanced level of training.
 The complete Mathias Method Strength System is in level 7 Elite and higher.

 Which Level is best for me?

 The Mathias Method has a level of training for all experience levels.
 To find out which level you are currently, go through this flow chart: What Level Am I?
 If the level presented does not fit your current abilities, try the next level up or down.
 If you have any further questions or concerns, email email@example.com and we will be happy to help!

 How do I know when to progress from each Level?